HeiningaVE/HeiningaVE.github.io/aboutme.md

 ![Me](/img/Picture2.png "Me")

 ### Research interests/ Expertise
-- Affect and affective disorders
-- Depresive symptoms
-- Open Science
+The aim of my research is to contribute to the understanding of mood and mood disorders (eg Depression) and how to prevent them.

-I combine insights from psychology, sociology, and psychometrics to unravel biopsychosocial mechanisms underlying the onset and maintenance of depressive symptoms.
+As an interdisciplinary postdoctoral researcher, I combine insights from psychology, sociology and psychometrics to unravel biopsychosocial mechanisms that underlie the development and maintenance of depressive symptoms.

-Open Science is critical to accelerating the way we discover knowledge.
-Therefore, I pre-register my analyses (e.g., on Open Science Framework); use Open Workflow Tools (e.g., R Markdown); publish Open Access; and make my data & code publicly available (e.g., via Code Ocean) as much as possible.
+Expertise:
+- Mood and mood disorders
+- Depressive symptoms
+- Emotion dynamics (fluctuations over time)

 ### Interdisciplinary approach